 As there are no credit checks when applying for a prepaid card, you should be accepted fairly quickly usually between ten minutes and 24 hours.
 However, providers will need to carry out identity and anti-fraud checks, if you fail these the provider should be in contact with the reason for this and may ask you to complete any identity checks again.

-A Suits Me prepaid debit card is a happy midway point between a prepaid card and a banking account.
-Our prepaid card comes with a current account, online banking and a mobile banking app so you can easily manage your finances on the go, without needing to visit a bank branch.
+A Suits Me® prepaid debit card is a happy midway point between a prepaid card and a banking account.
+Our prepaid card comes with an online account, a mobile app so you can easily manage your finances on the go, without needing to visit a bank branch.

 Our accounts are suitable for everyone, something we pride ourselves on, but can be a great help for: